pchartrand/temperature-monitor/README.md

 A different program can then get the data from memcache and display it or use it for other purposes.
 There is no limit to the number of simultaneous programs for reading.

+Commands available
+--
+- *tempstore*: reads temperature readings from arduino and stores them to memcache
+- *tempread*: prints last readings on the console
+- *templast*: prints readings for the last 24 hours on the console
+- *tempgraphsaver*: saves last day readings as a graph in a png file
+- *tempgraph*: displays last readings as a graph in an interactive display

+Installing
+--

+Requires memcached, python_memcached, pyserial  and matplotlib.

+tempgraph command requires matplotlib compiled with a tk backend.